glennklockwood/limelead/content/pages/_index.md

 be found on [LinkedIn][] and [Google Scholar][], and excruciating details about my life are in my [biography][].

 This site contains various notes I've taken related to technical computing over the years.
+Long-form notes and how-to guides are linked directly below, and I have begun maintaining short-form notes in my [own personal knowledgebase](/garden).

 I welcome any feedback about its contents at the e-mail address listed at the bottom of every page.
 You can also find me on [Twitter][twitter],
 HPC.social ([chat][hpc.social chat] and [Mastodon][]),